-The rapid growth of the online economy and the FinTech industry have led to an unprecedented demand for Anti-Money Laundering (AML) and Know-Your-Customer (KYC) tools.
+The rapid growth of the online economy and the FinTech industry has led to an unprecedented demand for Anti-Money Laundering (AML) and Know-Your-Customer (KYC) tools.
 What do we mean by AML and KYC?
 Can we use these two terms interchangeably?
 To understand the difference between KYC vs AML, we’ll start by looking at what each process implies.

 What is Know Your Customer (KYC)?